AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/performance/benchmarks.md

 ## Test environment

-Performance benchmark results were obtained by testing against an Adobe Commerce 2.4.5 instance deployed in a Pro cloud environment with <a href="https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/architecture/scaled-architecture.html">scalable infrastructure</a>, <a href="https://experienceleague.adobe.com/docs/commerce-admin/inventory/introduction.html">Multi-Source Inventory</a>, and <a href="https://experienceleague.adobe.com/docs/commerce-admin/content-design/media/adobe-stock/adobe-stock.html">Adobe Stock</a> enabled.
-There were no additional customizations.
+Performance benchmark results were obtained by testing against an Adobe Commerce 2.4.5 instance deployed in a Pro cloud environment with scaled architecture.
+The instance also had the Adobe Commerce B2B, Inventory Management, and Adobe Stock Integration modules installed, configured, and enabled.

 Performance testing data for the test profile was generated using the <a href="https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/cli/generate-data.html">Performance Toolkit</a>.